 West Ridge, Class 2

-From the junction of US-89 and ID-36 in Ovid, drive west on ID-36 for 12.0 miles (1/4 mile past Emigration Pass) to an unmarked L/E turn into a large trailhead/camping area.
-The Highline Trail/FST-316 cuts through this informal campground and follows FSR-430 SE then S. The elevation at the trailhead for FST-316 in this camping area is 7,400 feet.
+From the junction of US-89 and ID-36 in Ovid, drive west on ID-36 for 12.0 miles (1/4 mile past Emigration Pass) to an unmarked left/east turn into a large trailhead/camping area.
+The Highline Trail/FST-316 cuts through this informal campground and follows FSR-430 southeast then south.
+The elevation at the trailhead for FST-316 in this camping area is 7,400 feet.

 If you are only climbing Peak 8018, the easiest access is via FST-309/Midland Trail from ID-36.
-The trailhead is located just off ID-36 on its L/S side about ¼ mile below (E of) the Emigration Campground turnoff.
-FST-309 leads up to a junction with FST-938/Pole Canyon Trail at the base of the West Ridge of Peak 8018.
-Scramble up the West Ridge from this junction.
+The trailhead is located just off ID-36 on its left/south side about ¼ mile below (east of) the Emigration Campground turnoff.
+FST-309 leads up to a junction with FST-938/Pole Canyon Trail at the base of the west ridge of Peak 8018.
+Scramble up the west ridge from this junction.

 This route is part of a traverse from Peak 8482 to the west.
-Please refer to the Northeast Ridge/East Face Route for Peak 8482 for further details on the approach.
-From the junction of FST-309 and FST-938 (at 7,580 feet), hike S on FST-309 for about 100 yards to position yourself at the base of the West Ridge of Peak 8018 at a point where the forest bushwhacking is minimal and your access to the open, R/S side of the ridge crest is expedited.
+Please refer to the northeast ridge/east face route for Peak 8482 for further details on the approach.
+From the junction of FST-309 and FST-938 (at 7,580 feet), hike south on FST-309 for about 100 yards to position yourself at the base of the west ridge of Peak 8018 at a point where the forest bushwhacking is minimal and your access to the open, right/south side of the ridge crest is expedited.

-Leave FST-309 here and bushwhack E through a short section of thick forest with lots of blowdown.
-You will quickly reach the open desert scrub of the R/S side of the West Ridge.
-Scramble eastward up the ridge on a delightful combination of easy scrub and scattered mountain mahogany.
+Leave FST-309 here and bushwhack east through a short section of thick forest with lots of blowdown.
+You will quickly reach the open desert scrub of the right/south side of the west ridge.
+Scramble east up the ridge in a delightful combination of easy scrub and scattered mountain mahogany.
 You will soon reach the summit of Peak 8018, only having to ascend 440 vertical feet in so doing.
 The summit is a narrow, rocky ridge with no signs of previous ascent.
 I built a nice cairn on the high point using ample loose talus nearby.